Uladislao Silva: La Paz Junta

-After weeks of deliberation, General Campero was chosen to as provisional President of the Republic.
+After weeks of deliberation, Campero was chosen as provisional president.
 Silva was outraged by this fact as he believed he had been chosen by the people to lead the country and, thus, he represented the will of the masses.
-Although Silva objected to Campero's election, not a single Department in the country recognized the Junta anymore, forcing him cede power.
+Though Silva objected to Campero's election, no department continued to recognize the junta, forcing him cede power.

-The March 12 mutiny
+12 March mutiny

-Silva, discontent with the dissolution of the junta and his exclusion from the Presidency, "had the naive illusion that the people of La Paz had anointed him Chief of the entire Nation and he remained resentful, realizing that he had only been used for an emergency".
-Campero was aware of Silva's dissatisfaction, and in an attempt to pacify him, the Colonel was made Inspector General of the Bolivian Army.
-In this position, Silva mutinied in Viacha and occupied the Plaza Murillo of La Paz on March 12, 1880.
-However, by March 18, the mutiny was crushed after the rebels were dispersed in El Alto and several of the leader executed as Silva fled toward Chiclayo.
+Silva "had the naive illusion that the people of La Paz had anointed him chief of the entire nation and he remained resentful, realizing that he had only been used for an emergency".
+Campero was aware of Silva's dissatisfaction, and in an attempt to pacify him, the colonel was made inspector general of the Bolivian Army.
+In this position, Silva mutinied in Viacha and occupied the Plaza Murillo of La Paz on 12 March 1880.
+However, by 18 March, the mutiny was crushed after the rebels were dispersed in El Alto and several of the leader executed as Silva fled toward Chiclayo.
 The mutiny is said to have resulted in the deaths of two thousand men.